cseanburns/semantic_web_development/src/1c-tools-setup-workflow.md

 ## Conclusion

-Going forward, we will Inkscape to design our websites.
+Going forward, we will use Inkscape to design our websites.
 We will use VS Code with Git and GitHub to:

 1. Edit and write HTML, CSS, JSON-LD in our local repo.